Summary

 However, the annual Holiday Miniature Train and Village is the main attraction at Disney's Yacht Club.
 One side features a traditional New England snowy village, including an operating ski lift, glowing lights and Christmas shops.
 On the opposite side, tadpole-friendly favorites such as the Fab Five and Elsa’s ice castle are on display.
 There is truly something for everyone to admire in this detailed winter wonderland.

-We can’t figure out which display we were more wowed by ...
+We can’t figure out which display we are more wowed by ...
 Grand Floridian’s life-size gingerbread house or Beach Club's moving gingerbread carousel.
 We’ll have to call it a tie!
-Each year, the display changes themes — last year was The Little Mermaid, but this year, each horse celebrates a Disney Princess: Belle, Elsa, Snow White, Tiana and a stationary Jasmine.
-The pastry chefs who worked over 600 hours on the carousel are recognized on Santa's Nice List.
-Plus there are 22 hidden Mickeys and 50th-anniversary touches!
+Each year, the display changes themes — this year, it's the characters from "Mickey's Christmas Carol"!
+The carousel is made from 432 pounds of honey, 200 pounds of icing, 100 pounds of eggs and 2024 pieces of gingerbread.
+I think we can all agree that the pastry chefs who worked on the carousel are definitely on Santa's Nice List.

 Hotels Along the Disney Skyliner